expo/expo/docs/pages/guides/configuring-ota-updates.md

 ## Automatic Updates

-By default, Expo will check for updates automatically when your app is launched and will try to fetch the latest published version.
-If a new bundle is available, Expo will attempt to download it before launching the experience.
-If there is no network connection available, or it has not finished downloading in 30 seconds, Expo will fall back to loading a cached version of your app, and continue trying to fetch the update in the background (at which point it will be saved into the cache for the next app load).
+By default, `Expo Go` will check for updates automatically when your app is launched and will try to fetch the latest published version.
+If a new bundle is available, `Expo Go` will attempt to download it before launching the experience.
+If there is no network connection available, or it has not finished downloading in 30 seconds, `Expo Go` will fall back to loading a cached version of your app, and continue trying to fetch the update in the background (at which point it will be saved into the cache for the next app load).

-With this automatic configuration, calling [`Updates.reloadAsync()`](../versions/latest/sdk/updates.md#updatesreloadasync) will also result in Expo attempting to fetch the most up-to-date version of your app, so there is no need to use any of the other methods in the Updates module.
+With this automatic configuration, calling [`Updates.reloadAsync()`](../versions/latest/sdk/updates.md#updatesreloadasync) will also result in `Expo Go` attempting to fetch the most up-to-date version of your app, so there is no need to use any of the other methods in the Updates module.

 The timeout length is configurable by setting `updates.fallbackToCacheTimeout` (ms) in app.json.
 For example, a common pattern is to set `updates.fallbackToCacheTimeout` to `0`.
 This will allow your app to start immediately with a cached bundle while downloading a newer one in the background for future use. [`Updates.addListener`](../versions/latest/sdk/updates.md#expoupdatesaddlistenereventlistener) provides a hook to let you respond when the new bundle is finished downloading.